SSWConsulting/SSW.Rules.Content/rules/dangers-of-tolerating-test-failures/rule.md

 It might be tempting to deliberately skip the failing tests to get back to a "green build" state, with the intention of fixing them later.

-The first problem with this is those failing tests that you're choosing to skip might actually be tests that find significant problems in the software - and now you'll deliberately overlook those problems.
+The first problem with this is those failing tests that you're choosing to skip might actually be tests that find significant problems in the software - and now you'll deliberately overlook these problems.

 The second problem is that "later" never comes - higher priority work arises and going back to fix up these tests is unlikely to get the priority it needs.
-Keeping track of which tests are being skipped also adds unnecessary overhead and increases the risk of problems getting introduced but going undetected.
+Keeping track of which tests are being skipped also adds unnecessary overhead and increases the risk of problems being introduced but going undetected.

 ### Better ways to handle automated test failures